 Another less-discussed reason is the availability of staff to repair electric and hybrid cars.
-Previous research by our sister brand Auto Express found that just a fraction of the UK’s mechanics are qualified to work on electric cars.
-In 2016, just 1,150 out of a total of 240,000 vehicle technicians were qualified to work on electric cars – with none working in independent garages or body shops.
+Our sister title Auto Express reported that just a fraction of the UK’s mechanics are qualified to work on electric cars.
+Between 13,000 and 20,000 vehicle technicians were qualified, around 5 per cent of the total number of mechanics.

 Steve Nash, CEO of the Institute of the Motor Industry (IMI), has previously said that more than eight in 10 independent garages are struggling to recruit technicians qualified to work on electric cars and hybrids.
 He said: "This will mean that the market will fail to open up and develop to the benefit of the UK economy, and without competition in the marketplace, the UK customer will suffer higher pricing."

 What you need to tell your insurer if you own an electric car

 There are a couple of things you should let the insurer know before purchasing the policy.
 The most important is whether you have a battery lease on the car or not.
 If you're leasing the battery separately, you need to let your provider know to prevent any issues should you have to make a claim.

 It's worth mentioning, though, that battery leasing is becoming increasingly rare these days, as early concerns about the long-term life of electric-car batteries have largely been allayed, but you may have to bear it in mind if you've bought an older electric car secondhand.
 Another point to consider is where you'll charge the car.
 If you're charging it regularly at home, but have the charging cord lying on a public footpath, you have a duty of care to members of the public to prevent them tripping and hurting themselves on the cord.